Freely-Given-org/Biblelator/Documentation/Installation.md

         which should be in yourNormalHomeFolder/BiblelatorData/BiblelatorSettings/.

-12. Make a desktop or toolbar shortcut to run Biblelator on your system so it can be started easier (without having to open a command window and manually navigate to files and folders).
+12. Eventually (once the program is working fully and reliably) you might like to make a desktop or toolbar shortcut to run Biblelator on your system so it can be started easier (without having to open a command window and manually navigate to files and folders).
+    Meanwhile though, it's probably useful to have the command window open

 13. If you wish to access online Scripture resources from the Digital Bible Platform